josephsandorvoros/AzureLocalDemo/README.md

     Ensure that your domain controller is configured to synchronize time with a reliable time source.

-## Before you start, make sure your host/AD-DNS server/VM are all using time.windows.com for clock and not the CMOS
+## Set Uniform time for all machines

-you can use powershell to do this easily
+Make sure all machines are syncing from the windows timeserver, You can use Powershell to do this easily with the code below.

 ``` Powershell